-Surrounded by the large and elegant gardens of the villa, you can enjoy live music, concerts, and cultural events while savoring the tempting gastronomic creations and original drinks for aperitif, dinner, and after-dinner.
-Key in both the food menu and the drink list is high quality and locally sourced ingredients.
+Surrounded by the large and elegant gardens of the villa, you can enjoy live music, concerts, and cultural events while savoring the tempting gastronomic creations and original drinks for aperitif, dinner, and after dinner.
+Key in both the food menu and the drink list are high quality and locally sourced ingredients.

 Borgo Pigneto sprawls in a large space divided into different visual concepts, each of them ensuring the privacy of visitors and customers.
 The green and natural design are maintained also in the interior décor through plants and flowers.

 For a casual meal, right after the entrance is the Picnic Area where customers are given specific towels and a picnic basket with a selection of cheeses and cold cuts, baked goods, veggie and fruit preserves as well as a large list of alcoholic and alcohol-free drinks.